 When examining the expenses of owning an electric vehicle over a long period, the savings increase significantly:

-These savings greatly enhance the total cost of owning electric vehicles.
+This saving increases the total cost of owning an electric vehicle.

 Reduction of Carbon Emissions: How Electric Vehicles Benefits the Environment?